mehwish75/Weather/README.md

 # Weather-app

-A Weather tracking web application built using pure Vanilla Javascript.
+A Weather tracking web application built using pure Javascript.